quchen/articles/applicative_monad.md

 That very much violates the "don't repeat yourself" principle, and even more so it *forces* the programmer to repeat himself to achieve maximal generality.
 It may be too late to take all redundancies out, but at least we can prevent new ones from being created.

 (Note that it is not proposed to remove any functions for compatibility reasons.
-Maybe some of them can be phased out in the long run, but that's out of scope here.)
+Maybe some of them can be phased out in the long run, but that's beyond scope here.)